 Todd Haynes movies, love ’em or … not?
 Wait, does anyone not love Todd Haynes movies?
-Anyway, the point is that the man is a consummate visual storyteller, and in that regard Wonderstruck might be his magnum opus.
-There two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
-If you’re thinking that they might be connected, yes, of course they are both to each other and a third story told later in the film.
+Anyway, the point is that the man is a consummate visual storyteller, and in that regard, Wonderstruck might be his magnum opus.
+There are two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
+If you think that they might be connected, yes, of course, they are both to each other, and a third story told later in the film.

 How far would you go to get an A in school?
 Bad Genius tells the story of a group of kids who want (or need) to get high marks but don’t want to put in the work, and it tells that story both slickly and hilariously.

-Lipstick Under My Burkha is a hilarious movie that explores the daily lives of women in India.
+_Lipstick Under My Burkha_ is a hilarious movie that explores women’s daily lives in India.
 It’s also a heartbreaking movie that explores the daily lives of women in India.
-It’s a movie that has to be hilarious because if it wasn’t, it would just be heartbreaking, and it’s important that this story end with some hope.
+It’s a movie that has to be hilarious because if it weren’t, it would just be heartbreaking, and it’s important that this story ends with some hope.

-An older man, Orlando, spends a day at a spa and then heads to a night club to see a woman sing.
+An older man, Orlando, spends a day at a spa and then heads to a nightclub to see a woman sing.
 She is his girlfriend Marina, and they are very much in love.
-After the performance he takes her to dinner, and later at home they make love against the floor to ceiling windows of their shared apartment.
-Later that night he falls ill and they rush to a hospital where he dies and she is immediately treated like a criminal.
-Not, however because of the bruises on his torso and the impact wound on his head he obtained from falling down the stairs on their way to the car, but because she is transgendered.
+After the performance, he takes her to dinner, and later at home, they make love against the floor to ceiling windows of their shared apartment.
+Later that night, he falls ill, and they rush to a hospital where he dies, and she is immediately treated like a criminal.
+Not, however, because of the bruises on his torso and the impact wound on his head he obtained from falling down the stairs on their way to the car, but because she is transgender.

-The rest of A Fantastic Woman follows Marina as she copes with not only losing the love of her life but also coping with the prejudices of the the doctors, the police, and the bulk of her lovers family.
-It’s not the easiest watch but it’s vital one.
+The rest of _A Fantastic Woman_ follows Marina as she copes with losing the love of her life and coping with the prejudices of the doctors, the police, and the bulk of her lovers family.
+It’s not the easiest watch, but it’s a vital one.

-The rivalry between Bjorn Borg and John McEnroe was one of the ages, and their match at the 1980 Wimbledon Championship is probably one of the greatest matches in the history of tennis.
-Borg, on track to win his fifth consecutive title had a reputation as being cool and graceful under pressure.
-McEnroe, the new comer at the beginning of his ascendancy had a reputation as a hot head who regularly threw tantrums on the court and argued with umpires.
-Even their styles of play were opposite with Borg playing from the baseline and McEnroe rushing to the net.
-Literally everything about this match makes it ripe for a great movie which is why it’s so frustrating that it isn’t one.
+The rivalry between Bjorn Borg and John McEnroe was one of the ages, and their match at the 1980 Wimbledon Championship is probably one of the greatest matches in tennis history.
+On track to win his fifth consecutive title, Borg had a reputation as being cool and graceful under pressure.
+McEnroe, the newcomer at the beginning of his ascendancy, had a reputation as a hothead who regularly threw tantrums on the court and argued with umpires.
+Even their styles of play were opposite, with Borg playing from the baseline and McEnroe rushing to the net.
+Literally, everything about this match makes it ripe for a great movie which is why it’s so frustrating that it isn’t one.

 People are going to compare God’s Own Country to Brokeback Mountain.
 It’s inevitable because they cover much of the same ground: two men spending time away from the world and looking after a herd of sheep form a relationship.
 That isn’t completely unfair because the basics are remarkably similar but also because they’re both great movies.

 Guy Maddin makes weird films.
-This isn’t a complaint, it’s a compliment of the highest order.
-In a world where studios are making only the safest of choices on a daily basis weird, experimental film is always some of the most important film around.
-The Green Fog is no exception: it re-imagines Hitchcock’s Vertigo using clips from other films (new and old) and television from the 70s and 80s –all also shot in San Francisco–, and only one single shot from the film itself.
+This isn’t a complaint; it’s a compliment of the highest order.
+In a world where studios are making only the safest of choices on a daily basis, weird, experimental film is always some of the most important films around. _The Green Fog_ is no exception: it re-imagines Hitchcock’s Vertigo using clips from other films (new and old) and television from the 70s and 80s –all also shot in San Francisco–, and only one single shot from the film itself.

 Have you ever watched a scene in a foreign film and thought “something must have been lost in translation”?
 The Hidden Sword is an entire movie like that.

-The Queen of Spain then is a movie that should be right up my alley: it’s a period set comedy about making a movie starring Penelope Cruz.
-Turns out it’s not though.
+_The Queen of Spain_ then is a movie that should be right up my alley: it’s a period set comedy about making a movie starring Penelope Cruz.
+It turns out it’s not, though.

 Fascism is on the rise in the world.
 It’s easy living on this continent to forget that it’s happening elsewhere. _In The Fade_ isn’t directly about the resurgence of Nazism, but those themes never the less play an important part in this story of family, justice, and revenge.

 Director Mina Shum is back, people.
-Meditation Park is the latest film from the Vancouver director and the latest to explore the immigrant experience with a woman finding empowerment.
+Meditation Park is the latest film from the Vancouver director and explores the immigrant experience with a woman finding empowerment.
 You know what?
 It’s a damn delight, too.

-Andrew Garfield has a marvellous gift: when he smiles he does so with his entire face, including his eyes.
-This may sound like a weird thing to start a review with but when you’re talking about a film where he has to lay completely motionless save for his face it kind of becomes a big deal.
+Andrew Garfield has a marvellous gift: when he smiles, he does so with his entire face, including his eyes.
+This may sound like a weird thing to start a review with, but when you’re talking about a film where he has to lay completely motionless save for his face, it becomes a big deal.

-Thelma begins with two things.
-First, a warning that if you have epilepsy the movie might set it off and second, a father and his young daughter walking in the woods, hunting.
+_Thelma_ begins with two things.
+First, a warning that if you have epilepsy, the movie might set it off and second, a father and his young daughter walking in the woods, hunting.
 The girl sees a deer and inches forward, transfixed.
-The father readies his gun and aims at the deer and then slowly changes his aim to the back of his little girls head.
-He doesn’t pull the trigger it’s clear from the get go that he desperately wants to.
+The father readies his gun, aims at the deer, and then slowly changes his aim to the back of his little girl’s head.
+He doesn’t pull the trigger; it’s clear from the get-go that he desperately wants to.
 Then the movie starts to get interesting.